coreystanford/angular-intl/README.md

 ## API

 `getBrowserLanguage(): string`
    - This returns the current browser language code.
-Ex.
-'English = en', 'French = fr'.

 `setDefault(fileName: string): void`
    - Sets the default language.
 This can be used on its own, or as a fallback.